hmuchalski/OChem/syllabus-ay21-22-su.md

 1. **(CORE)** I can use the Brønsted–Lowry theory to explain pKa trends of organic acids and correlations between structure and thermodynamic stability of organic bases.
 I can select suitable bases to deprotonate organic acids.
 2. ==~~I can explain how different factors influence acid–base equilibrium.
 I can use acid–base theories to predict the position of acid–base equilibrium, compute concentrations of acid/conjugate base in solution, and how protonation state is correlated with solubility.~~==
-3. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 1_)
+3. **(CORE)** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 1_)
-5. **CORE** I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 1_)
+4. **(CORE)** I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 1_)
-4. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 2_)
+5. **(CORE)** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 2_)
 6. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 2_)
-7. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 3_)
+7. I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 3_)
-8. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 3_)
+8. **(CORE)** I can use IR data to identify diagnostic functional group and propose plausible structures of organic compounds that are consistent with the given IR spectrum and molecular formula.
-9. **(CORE)** I can use IR data to identify diagnostic functional group and propose plausible structures of organic compounds that are consistent with the given IR spectrum and molecular formula.
+9. I can use mass spectrometry data to propose a plausible structure of an unknown compound by identifying stable fragment ions and showing their fragmentation patterns.
-10. I can use mass spectrometry data to propose a plausible structure of an unknown compound by identifying stable fragment ions and showing their fragmentation patterns.
+10. I can use NMR data to propose a plausible structure of an unknown compound by analyzing chemical shift, integration, and multiplicity data.
-11. I can use NMR data to propose a plausible structure of an unknown compound by analyzing chemical shift, integration, and multiplicity data.
+11. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 3_)
-12. **CORE** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 4_)
+12. **(CORE)** I can solve synthesis problems by filling the gaps in a multi-step synthesis scheme or providing a list of reagents needed to implement a given retrosynthetic plan (_Reaction Group 4_)
 13. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 4_)
 14. I can propose reagents needed to execute multi-step reaction sequence for a given retrosynthetic plan (_Reaction Group 5_)
 15. I can explain the chemo- regio- and steroselectivity outcome of chemical reactions by drawing curved arrow mechanisms, orbital diagrams, and/or reaction coordinate diagrams  (_Mechanism Group 5_)